RandomProgrammerGuy/facture/README.md

 1. Fine-tuning the already-existing features for maximum accuracy

+2. Adding a financial affiliation checker (to detect whether the article was written based on the author's financial interests)

+3. Making a web app

-2. Making a mobile app
+4. Making a mobile app